createvibe/email-scheduler/README.md

 # Email Scheduler

+*CAUTION: This is untested and may not work as expected.
+Check back really really soon for a stable release.*

 Thanks for stopping by.
 The Email Scheduler was written for a friend in need.
 As you find yourself here, perhaps I have made yet another friend in need.

 Simply put, the Email Scheduler provides all the necessary tools (or most... ok some) to schedule and execute (send) email messages.